This page is part of © FOTW Flags Of The World website

 The science concerned with the designing, interpretation, recording and blazoning of those armorial bearings and/or heraldic insignia that pertain to an individual, an institution or to a corporate entity (see also ‘anti-heraldry’, ‘armorial bearings’, ‘blazon’, ‘coat of arms 2)’, ‘insignia’ and ‘pre-heraldic’).

-The heraldic term used when the grip, pommel and cross/hand guard of a sword or dagger are of a different tincture to its blade – but see note below and ‘hafted’ (also ‘barbed’, ‘garnished’, ‘shafted’ and ‘tincture’).
+The alternative heraldic terms used when the grip, pommel and cross/hand guard of a sword or dagger are of a different tincture to its blade – but see note below and ‘hafted’ (also ‘barbed’, ‘garnished’, ‘pommeled’, ‘shafted’ and ‘tincture’).

-Please note that heraldic writers will sometimes blazon the hilt and the pommel (of a sword or dagger) separately when describing the charges on a coat of arms, particularly (but not exclusively) when the cross guard is of the same tincture as the blade.
+Please note that heraldic writers will sometimes blazon the hilt and the pommel (of a sword or dagger) separately when describing the charges on a coat of arms – hilted and pommeled.

 HINOMARU (or HI-NO-MARU)

-Literally “sun-disk” and the current national flag of Japan (see also ‘daimyo flags’ ‘disc’, and ‘mon’).
+Literally “sun-disk” and the civil ensign/national flag of Japan since 1870 – the hi-no-maru or nisshoki (see also ‘daimyo flags’ ‘disc’, and ‘mon’).

 hinomaru